csm9493/FBI-Denoiser/README.md

 : The detailed dicussion and experimental results are proposed in Section 5.2 of the paper.
 We showed that, even though \sigma is underestimated, it did not significantly affect the denoising performance of using GAT+BM3D and FBI-Net (see Table 4 and 5 of the paper).

-### If you have any questions or problems to implement this code, please mail to sungmin.cha@snu.ac.kr.
+### If you have any questions or problems to run this code, please mail to sungmin.cha@snu.ac.kr.
 Thank you!

 ## Citation